LiuqingDu/30_Swift_Projects/README.md

 ### A drawing board that can save pic to system album.

 Override `touchesBegin()` , `touchesMoved` to detect touch and save lines between touch points.
 Override `draw()` to display all lines.

+## 29. Launch Guide View

+## A guide view at first launch.

+Use `UserDefault.standard` to check if it is first launch.
+Implement `UIScrollViewDelegate`, use `UIPageControl`.